Wamphyre/Wampytube/README.md

 - **Smart Processing**: Downloads video and audio streams separately for optimal quality
 - **Real-time Progress**: Live encoding progress with FPS monitoring
 - **Efficient**: Multi-threaded downloads and processing for maximum performance
-- **Native App**: Runs as a true macOS application without showing "Python" in the menu bar

 ## Requirements